 Privacy Notice for Participants in Surveys

-This privacy notice describes how FOTP Research Limited (“we” or “us“) uses personal data relating to participants in our surveys as part of research programmes within the UK (referred to as “you“).
+This privacy notice describes how Finger on the Pulse Research Limited (FOTP) and its clients use personal data relating to participants in surveys (you) as part of research projects within the UK.

 This notice is set out in the following sections: